Written by Heather Yoshimura, MSN, AGNP-BC Evidence-based · Peer-reviewed sources cited Last updated: May 3, 2026

 Can pelvic floor therapy help with endo pain after sex?

 Yes.
 Multiple studies show that pelvic floor physical therapy reduces dyspareunia and improves genital pain in women with endometriosis.
-One randomized controlled trial found that pelvic floor muscle training eased pelvic and genital pain at both 4 and 12 months.
-The evidence is consistent across several trials.
+One randomized controlled trial found that pelvic floor muscle training eased current pelvic and genital pain at both 4 and 12 months, though it did not significantly reduce worst pain intensity.
+The evidence for improvement in day-to-day pain is consistent across several trials.

 Should I do Kegels if I have endometriosis?